 The pizzas were delicious, and there was one meat lovers’ pizza left for me and Todd to eat on Sunday.
 We reheated it in the oven and it was delicious!

 There were presents, of course.
 Both Todd and I got lot of CDs and some DVDs.
 Greg gave me an Old Navy gift card, and I got a bunch of generic gift cards that I could use anywhere from Heather, Brian, and a bunch of other kids, too.
 Todd gave me an Amazon gift card loaded with fifty dollars.
 Fan-tastic!
 Then he opened my gift to him and burst out laughing.
 I gave him an Amazon gift card loaded with fifty dollars.
+It was obvious that our twin thing was still working!

 My dad and mom gave me a Wacom Intuos Pro graphics tablet, and Uncle Dennis and Aunt Nora gave the same graphics tablet to Todd.
 They are really expensive!
 Todd and I had always drooled over them when we’d see them in the digital arts room at school.
 We looked at each other and smiled.
 What a truly excellent gift!